Adventure of the Week: Portofino, Cinque Terre and Portovenere

-The world is full of UNESCO World Heritage Sites, from ancient Greek temples to the Frey Bentos Factory in Uruguay, but you are unlikely to find any more colourful and vibrant than five little villages in Liguria.
+The world is full of UNESCO World Heritage Sites, from ancient Greek temples to the Frey Bentos Factory in Uruguay, but you are unlikely to find any more colourful and vibrant than five little villages in Liguria, the Cinque Terre.
 Less of a set trail, and more a collection of everything wonderful about life on foot, join up some Riviera glamour with epic hiking on a trip to Italy's five villages of the Cinque Terre.

 In a Nutshell

 Distance: 7-11km per day.
 This trip is a bit of a smorgasbord, you can pick and choose what you want to do, so if you're going to go full out, the option is there for you to do so.
 If you want to focus a bit more on food and wine on some days, go for it!
 Grading: Easy - Moderate.
 So because you pick and choose, the grading can be easy, or easy to moderate.
 The terrain can be steep though!
 You are following well-made path and mule tracks and sometimes ascending steep sets of stairs, but underfoot you will be treated to routes that are looked after with care and attention.